alec-deason/ihme-python-course/01_basic_syntax/README.md

 - _Note_: Be aware of the keyword `lambda`, which could easily be a natural variable name in a scientific program.
 But being a keyword, it cannot be used as a variable name.
+- _Note for R users_: Coming from R you could use `.` in variable names.
+This is not the case in Python.
+  The `.` character in python works as an operator to provide access to attributes of an object.
+You will see a little of that in this part of the class and more of it in the `numpy` and `pandas` sections.

 ## Data Types